-- Undertake periodic reviews of the Group's operations and the systems of internal control by performing periodic reviews of the business processes to examine and evaluate the adequacy and efficiency of financial and operating controls, and highlight significant risks and non-compliance impacting the Group. - Where applicable, the Internal Auditors provide recommendations to improve on the effectiveness of risk management, control and governance processes.
-The Management will follow through and review the status of actions on recommendations made by the Internal Auditors. - Internal audit reviews are carried out on units that are identified premised on a risk-based approach, in line with the Group's objectives and policies in the context of its evolving business and regulatory environment, taking into consideration input of the Management and the Board. - The ARMC meets on a quarterly basis to review the internal control issues identified in reports prepared by Internal Auditors and further evaluates the effectiveness and adequacy of the Group's internal control system. - The ARMC has active oversight on Internal Auditors' scope of work and resources.
+- Undertake periodic reviews of the Group's operations and the systems of internal control by performing periodic reviews of the business processes to examine and evaluate the adequacy and efficiency of financial and operating controls and highlight significant risks and non-compliance impacting the Group. - Where applicable, the Internal Auditors provide recommendations to improve on the effectiveness of risk management, control and governance processes.
+The Management will follow through and review the status of actions on recommendations made by the Internal Auditors. - Internal audit reviews are carried out on units that are identified premised on a risk-based approach, in line with the Group's objectives and policies in the context of its evolving business and regulatory environment, taking into consideration input of the Management and the Board. - The ARMC meets on a quarterly basis to review the internal control issues identified in reports prepared by Internal Auditors and further evaluates the effectiveness and adequacy of the Group's internal control system.

+• The ARMC has active oversight on Internal Auditors' scope of work and resources.
 It also reviews the Internal Audit function and the scope of the annual audit plan and frequency of the internal audit activities.

-During the financial year, the Internal Auditors conducted the following internal audit review in accordance with the approved Internal Audit Plan for 2020 :
+During the financial year, the Internal Auditors conducted the following internal audit review in accordance with the approved Internal Audit Plan for 2021: -

 - i.
-Review the Anti-Bribery and corruption management system in accordance with the Corporate Integrity System Malaysia Framework - ii.
-Internal Audit Review of Safety and Health function at Asia Metropolitan University Campus; - iii.
-Internal Audit Review of Business Development and Revenue / Account Receivable function at University of Cyberjaya Campus; - iv.
-Follow up status reports on previously reported internal audit findings.
+Internal Audit Review on Student Registration, Admission, Admin & Business Development at University of Cyberjaya Campus - ii.
+Internal Audit Review on Operations Management at University of Cyberjaya Campus - iii.
+Follow up status reports on previously reported internal audit findings

-This ARMC Report is made in accordance with the resolution of the Board of Directors dated 21 May 2021.
+This ARMC Report is made in accordance with the resolution of the Board of Directors dated 28 April 2022.